What if Google were running the city? Would that change your mind?

 Companies like Google think long term.
 They are unlikely to sacrifice their hard-earned reputations for short-term gains.
 Further, Google is pragmatic.
 It will think outside the status quo, adopting the best policies to attract residents.
 Finally, Google is sufficiently big; it will not be intimidated by rent-seekers trying to live off others’ work.

 Despite these benefits, many will be skeptical.
 People living in the United States and Europe tend to have good lives and fairly well-run cities.
-The recent battles between Uber and taxi cartels show the potential for improvement, but to a Westerner, the benefits of allowing Google to run cities are marginal.
+The recent battles between Uber and taxi cartels show the potential for improvement, but before taking an Uber have you ever asked yourself what happens if you get injured in an accident involving an Uber?

 The real potential for Google and others creating private cities is in the developing world.
 Poor countries are poor because they have predatory governments.
 These governments prevent their citizens from engaging in entrepreneurship.
 They also give monopoly privileges to their friends and family, enriching them at the expense of everyone else in society.
 These restrictions typically benefit the elite of those societies, condemning the masses to poverty.